 Remember the best route is the one where you feel rested, you are there at the best time to spot the animals and the transportation time is minimal.

-I have read that some people recommend skipping Serengeti because it is too crowded, but I don’t agree with that – this is where we saw most of the animals, and seriously, I would not even say it is that crowded!
+I have read that some people recommend skipping Serengeti because it is too crowded, but I don’t agree with that – this is where we saw the most animals, and seriously, I would not even say it was that crowded!

-If you are asking yourself where to go for a safari, let me simplify your choice:
+If you are asking yourself where to go for a safari, let me simplify your choices: